lara-ocon/MedAiMovies_Backend/README.md

   ```

 4. **Load initial data into the database (optional):**
 - The project includes a JSON file `peliculas.json` with sample data for movies.
-You can load this data into the database using the following command:
+You can add movies to this file if you wish and load this data into the database using the following command:
   ```
   python manage.py loaddata peliculas.json
   ```